Dr Penny Levickis

 - Smith J, Levickis P, Eadie T, Bretherton L, Conway L, Goldfeld S. Associations between Maternal Behaviors at 1 Year and Child Language at 2 Years in a Cohort of Women Experiencing Adversity.
 Infancy 2018, 23(1), 74-102.

 - Reilly S, Cini E, Gold L, Goldfeld S, Law J, Levickis P, Mensah F, Morgan A, Nicholson JM, Le H, Pezic A, Tomblin B, Wake M, Wardrop L. Data Resource Profile: The Child LAnguage REpository (CLARE).
-International Journal of Epidemiology 2018.
-In Press.
+International Journal of Epidemiology 2018, Epub ahead of print.

 - Conway L, Levickis P, Smith K, McKean C, Mensah F, Reilly S. Associations between expressive and receptive language and internalizing and externalizing behaviours in a community-based prospective study of slow-to-talk toddlers.
 International Journal of Language and Communication Disorders 2017, 52, 839-853.